benp32x/vbix/README.md

 ### Function format

 I write so much bash code for my other projects, I grew tired of trying to uniquely name vars within functions.
 Function arguments are setup as local vars with arg1=$1, arg2=$2, etc; and a simple comment for context.
 This isn't something I do in other languages, and I only do this sort of thing in my bash scripts.
-I consider it a quirk of my bash code, but I find it maintains consistancy with function format, lowers cognitive load when debugging, and makes writing functions faster.
+I consider it a quirk of my bash code, but I find it maintains consistency with function format, lowers cognitive load when debugging, and makes writing functions faster.

 ```shell
 function pad_stuff() {